OliverDietrich/MasterThesis/README.md

 5. Quantitation of gene expression

+The library preparation differs greatly between conventional and single-cell RNA-seq and the choice of technology depends on the biological question at hand.
+The different single-cell technologies have been reviewed by Ziegenhain, et al. [2017](https://doi.org/10.1016/j.molcel.2017.01.023) and Svensson et al. [2017](https://doi.org/10.1038/nmeth.4220).

 ### Biological Analysis
 The Biological Analysis of single-cell RNA-seq data starts with an expression matrix where the columns represent barcodes (cells) and the rows represent features (genes).
 The challenges in the general workflow have been described well by [Kiselev, Andrews and Hemberg](https://www.nature.com/articles/s41576-018-0088-9).